beingzoe/wpplugin-kitchen-sink-html5-base/README.markdown

 2) Invoke the plugin, include the parts you want/need, make your theme

-2b) require_once the location of the plugin then do step 2
+//2b) require_once the location of the plugin then do step 2
+//    The current implementation makes this impossible but will be reimplemented

-See http://beingzoe.com/zui/wordpress/kitchen_sink_theme for complete usage reference and checklist
+See http://beingzoe.com/zui/wordpress/kitchen_sink/ for complete usage reference and checklist (Well actually that just sends you back here mostly ;)

 # Optionally #

 Download, install, and activate one of the "Kitchen Sink HTML5 Base" starter themes to have all the awesomeness you need really actually ready-to-go

+COMING SOON!!!

 * kitchen-sink-html5-base-starter       ( Sensible defaults only )